 Medical treatments for mild endometriosis

-Mild endometriosis pain can be treated with over-the-counter pain relief medications, such as paracetamol or non-steroidal anti-inflammatories.
+Mild endometriosis pain can be treated with over-the-counter pain relief medications, like paracetamol or non-steroidal anti-inflammatories.
 This may be enough for some women to live more comfortably with their condition.

-A doctor may also prescribe a hormonal treatment – such as the combined oral contraceptive pill, or a progesterone treatment such as the Mirena IUD.
-Contraceptives can help by suppressing menstrual periods, which may slow or stop endometriosis growth.
+A doctor may also prescribe a hormonal treatment – like the combined oral contraceptive pill, or a progesterone treatment like the Mirena IUD.
+Contraceptives can help by suppressing menstrual periods, which may slow endometriosis growth.

-Reducing the menstrual cycle as a treatment option isn’t ideal for everyone, says Professor Rombauts.
+Reducing the menstrual cycle as an endometriosis treatment option isn’t ideal for everyone, says Prof Rombauts.

 “A significant proportion of women will not tolerate the hormonal side effects which vary from treatment to treatment,” he says.
 “The contraceptive pill and progestogens can be associated, for example, with abnormal bleeding patterns, mood swings and some weight gain.”

-Surgery for endometriosis can be used to treat both endometriosis pain, and the infertility that’s sometimes associated with the condition.
+Surgery for endometriosis can be used to treat both endometriosis pain and infertility that’s sometimes associated with the condition.

 Less common still is bowel surgery.
 This may be recommended if the endometriosis is affecting the walls of the bowel and is causing significant symptoms.
 In this instance, a specialist may want to remove a piece of the bowel.

-Physiotherapy may ease endometriosis symptoms and improve a woman’s ability to move and function.
-It’s often recommended as part of best practice according to the international guidelines for endometriosis, says Alexandra Diggles, a Brisbane women’s health physiotherapist.
+Physiotherapy may ease endometriosis symptoms and improve your ability to move and function.
+It’s often recommended as part of best practice according to the international guidelines for endometriosis, says Alexandra Diggles, a women’s health physiotherapist.

 “A key focus of treatment will be learning to relax the pelvic floor, which is commonly overactive in endometriosis.
 A physio can also help implement exercise programs for pain management and for improving physical conditioning.”

-Although there’s currently no firm scientific link between diet and endometriosis, it doesn’t hurt to eat well, says nutritionist Tracey Gaibisso.
+Although there’s currently no firm scientific link between diet and endometriosis, it helps to eat well, says nutritionist Tracey Gaibisso.

 “Further research is needed in order to fully understand the full influence of diet on the risk of developing endometriosis,” she says.
 “But current guidelines suggest women may benefit from reducing processed foods, reducing trans fats, increasing consumption of fruit (especially citrus) and vegetables, reducing red meat intake, and increasing fish and seafood.”

-“Maintaining a healthy diet is always important and especially so for anyone dealing with a chronic, debilitating condition,” says Elisabeth Gasparini, Manager of Nutrition and Food Services at Melbourne’s Royal Women’s Hospital.
+“Maintaining a healthy diet is always important and especially so for anyone dealing with a chronic, debilitating condition,” says Elisabeth Gasparini, Head of Nutrition and Dietetics at Melbourne’s Royal Women’s Hospital.
 “There’s also no harm in being proactive and attempting dietary changes that may be beneficial.”

-There’s no rule that says a person living with endometriosis has to treat the condition.
-Some women may decide they can live comfortably with their symptoms, or that the possible risks or side-effects of medical treatment such as surgery are too great.
+There’s no rule that says a person living with endometriosis must treat the condition.
+Some women may decide they can live comfortably with their symptoms, or that the possible risks or side effects of medical treatment such as surgery are too great.

-As much as endometriosis is experienced uniquely by every individual, so too will the disease progress uniquely.
+As much as endometriosis is experienced uniquely by every individual, so too will the condition progress uniquely.

 Many women’s symptoms will improve after menopause, but that doesn’t mean they’re guaranteed to go away.

-“The choice of what treatment is best should ultimately be the patient’s, in consultation with her specialist,” says Professor Rombauts.
+“The choice of what endometriosis treatment is best should ultimately be the patient’s, in consultation with her specialist,” says Prof Rombauts.

 GETTING PREGNANT WITH ENDOMETRIOSIS

-Many women with endometriosis are able to conceive, and help is on-hand for navigating fertility.
+Many women with endometriosis are able to conceive, and help is on hand for those navigating endometriosis and fertility.